 Some different sized rubber snakes on a white background.

-This is a Halloween house decoration that’ll creep out trick-or-treaters for sure!
+This is a Halloween house decoration that’ll creep out trick-or-treaters for sure.
 Fake rubber snakes are easy to find online, at your local dollar store, or party outlet.
 Maybe sprinkle a few fake spiders and bugs to add to the fright.

-18. Prop a giant spiderweb on.
+18. Prop a giant spider web in your yard.

 Giant spiders on a giant spider web put up as decoration for Halloween.